void32/flatland/docs/overview.rst

 Software Architecture
 ---------------------

 The following figure shows the top level software architecture.
 The architecture closely resembles the Rviz top level software architecture.

 .. image:: _static/top_level.png
     :width: 450px
     :align: center
     :target: _static/top_level.png

+Flatland window is at the same level as

 Build
 -----

 The software uses CMakeFiles and a catkin workspace.
 To build: cd to the root of the catkin workspace and type catkin_make.

+.. note:: If the build has problems try doing a catkin_make clean first.